gryphonshafer/pnwquizzing/docs/references_for_quizzing/virtual_quizzing.md

 Prior to each question:

 - All quizzers should type their bib number into the chat window text entry field, but don't click enter.
+- Select from the chat dropdown the option to send your text only to the quizmaster.
 - The quizmaster should type a series of dashes, but not type enter.

 During the question preamble, the quizmaster will press enter upon the final call of "question".
 When a quizzer wants to signal a jump, they press enter (which will result in their bib number displaying to the quizmaster).
 The quizmaster's display ordering is the only official ordering for jump win criteria.